zNaLa/docs/docs/FAQ.md

 ### How is it possible for Rythm to be in so many servers all in once?
 Discord allows bots in over `2,000` servers to use a feature called `Sharding`.
 In Rythm's case, we are known as the largest music bot on Discord, so we require lots of shards to maintain uptime.
-For more detail, please [click here](https://discord.com/developers/docs/topics/gateway#sharding) to view more about Discord's Sharding feature.
+For more detail, [click here](https://discord.com/developers/docs/topics/gateway#sharding) to view more about Discord's Sharding feature.

 ### Can Rythm play 24/7 Music?
 No, Rythm is not a 24/7 music bot.